 Burkina Faso is one of the poorest countries in West Africa.
-As such, expatriates travelling to Burkina Faso are at risk of encountering a variety of crimes ranging from pickpocketing to kidnapping and other violent crimes.
+As such, expatriates traveling to Burkina Faso are at risk of encountering a variety of crimes ranging from pickpocketing to kidnapping and other violent crimes.
 Non-residents of the region are particularly targeted.

 Medical System in Burkina Faso

-Hospitals and medical facilities are also limited in the region, despite the high risk of receiving malaria, dengue and yellow fever.
+Hospitals and medical facilities are also limited in the region, despite the high risk of receiving malaria, dengue, and yellow fever.
 While the government in Burkina Faso has been implementing health reforms, the availability and access to medical facilities remain spotty in most of the country, especially in rural areas.
 Also, the government simply lacks the necessary funding and are also impeded by cultural constraints.
 Expatriates will want to seek medical care outside of the nation for any serious illness or injury.

 Insurance Plans for Burkina Faso

 It is best to consider evacuation insurance if you intend on traveling to the country or residing there long term as an expatriate.
 An expatriate will have to obtain insurance plans for Burkina Faso as it would not be wise to rely upon local insurance schemes.

 Here is a list of different types of insurance coverage you will want if you are planning to venture into Burkina Faso:

 - International Health Insurance